Alexander-Nasuta/manim-nerdfont-icons/docs/source/example-gallery.md

 # Example Gallery

-This gallery contains a collection of code snippets together with their corresponding output, illustrating different functionalities all across the library.
+This gallery contains a collection of code snippets together with their corresponding output, illustrating different ways to create nerd font icons in Manim.

 ```{eval-rst}